greg-md/ng-facebook/README.md

-# ng-facebook

-Facebook sdk for Angular2
+# Facebook sdk for Angular2

+Using Facebook sdk with Angular2

+## Features

+1. Multi-Language initialization support;
+2. Lazy loading plugins when they appears in viewport;
+3.

 ## Installation